mvrdevelopment/spec/proposal/multi-led/proposal.md

 An other option is to use shader languages like glsl.

+## Option 3 - Network approach

+The generator could be a network protocol.
+Manufacturers could provide an App, or even just an web service that hosts the generators.
+The visualizer makes a network request to the generator.

+The main advantage is that the actual technology used by the manufacturer is up to him self.
+We only define an interface.

+In this case the generator code would also not be part of the GDTF file.

 ## Questions
 - When using a code approach, we need to think about a way to debug.